INTRODUCTION

 linking us with the past, even before Israel was formed, but enables us to

-understand deep mysteries like the incarnation of the Son of God and the sacraments.
+understand deep mysteries like the incarnation of the Son of God and the

-for instance, is crossing the two tables of the Law to form the Cross of
+sacraments.
+Another visual I use, for instance, is crossing the two tablets of

-toward humanity on the other tablet.
-I use the symbols of the Star of David and
+expressed on one tablet and the love toward humanity on the other tablet.
+I use

-of the tablets of the Law with great respect, as Christianity rose out of
+the symbols of the Star of David and of the tablets of the Law with great

 In approaching the themes that emanate from contemplating Christ on the